ayadav44237/todo-react/README.md

 Used icons line Pen_check ,trash_bin and edit option to make it look good.<br>
 <br>
 ### Features<br>
-Most recent one should apper at first.<br>
+Most recent added Task woould apper  first.<br>
 Completed Tasks Would be arranged to the bottem of the Tasks items.<br>
 Different CSS features has been added to make it look professional<br>